antronerds/r2-tutorials/docs/Using_TheGenome_Browser_Annotations.md

 ---

 ### Encode TF Clustered (~340 TFs)
-**Description:** An expanded version of the ENCODE transcription factor ChIP-seq clustering track, covering approximately 340 transcription factors.
-Derived from ENCODE Phase 3 and 4 data using a unified peak calling and clustering pipeline across hundreds of cell types and conditions.
+**Description:** An ENCODE transcription factor ChIP-seq clustering track covering approximately 340 transcription factors, larger than the V3 clustering track above.
 [15]

 ---

 ### ENCODE cCREs combined
-**Description:** "The Registry of cCREs pipeline integrates DNase-seq datasets to generate a set of representative DNase hypersensitive sites (rDHSs).
-It then classifies a subset of rDHSs with supporting histone or CTCF ChIP-seq as candidate cis-regulatory elements (cCREs)." cCREs are classified as promoter-like (PLS), enhancer-like (ELS), or CTCF-only elements, providing a comprehensive catalogue of potential regulatory sequences across hundreds of human cell types.
+**Description:** The Registry of candidate cis-regulatory elements is built by integrating DNase-seq data into representative DNase hypersensitive sites, then classifying the subset with supporting histone or CTCF ChIP-seq signal as cCREs. cCREs are classified as promoter-like (PLS), enhancer-like (ELS), or CTCF-only elements, providing a comprehensive catalogue of potential regulatory sequences across hundreds of human cell types.
 [16]

 ---

 ### NIH Epigenome Roadmap
-**Description:** "The NIH Roadmap Epigenomics Mapping Consortium was launched with the goal of producing a public resource of human epigenomic data to catalyze basic biology and disease-oriented research.
-The project has generated high-quality, genome-wide maps of several key histone modifications, chromatin accessibility, DNA methylation and mRNA expression across hundreds of human cell types and tissues."
+**Description:** The NIH Roadmap Epigenomics Mapping Consortium produced a public resource of human epigenomic data, generating genome-wide maps of key histone modifications, chromatin accessibility, DNA methylation and mRNA expression across a large panel of human cell types and tissues.
 This track displays reference epigenome data from 111 consolidated epigenomes.
 [17]

 ---